dmarell/dvision/README.md

 from JavaCV/OpenCV.

 ### Release notes
+* Version 2.0.0 - 2016-03-24
+   * Heavily simplified: Do not store images, do not access cameras - client uploads all images
 * Version 1.0.6 - 2016-03-21
-   * Uppdated dvesta in order to get log-level endpoints.
+   * Updated dvesta in order to get log-level endpoints
 * Version 1.0.5 - 2016-03-16
-   * Added basic authentication to server and client.
+   * Added basic authentication to server and client
    * Added possibility to set parameters via environment variables: apiuser, apipassword apibaseurl outdirectory
-   * Renamed config parameter prefix from motion-detection-service to dvision.
+   * Renamed config parameter prefix from motion-detection-service to dvision
 * Version 1.0.1 - 2015-07-19
-   * First release.
+   * First release

 ## API usage

-Call requestMotionDetection with information of camera URL, thresholds and areas of interest in the image.
+Call requestMotionDetection with information of camera name, thresholds and areas of interest in the image, and the image.
-The server starts polling the camera with the requested interval.
-Call requestMotionDetection for example once a second in order to get information on in what areas(s) in the image motion was detected.
-As long as you continue call requestMotionDetection the server will continue to capture and analyze images from this camera.

-When you stop calling requestMotionDetection the camera will be garbage collected in 10 seconds.
-If requestMotionDetection is called again after this the camera will be unknown and Bad request will be received.
-Call requestMotionDetection in order to start capturing again.
+Next, call the same request again with another image.
+The response is motion between the two requests, or null if no motion was detected.

 ## Build and run